Straminella printzenii: Habitat and distribution

-Lecanora printzenii is a lichenicolous lichen, meaning it grows on other lichens, and is specifically found on various species of Umbilicaria.
-It can cause significant damage to the areas of the lichen where it grows.
-The host range, however, may be broader, as one collection from Poland occurred on Psorinia conglomerata.
+Straminella printzenii is a lichenicolous lichen found mainly on species of Umbilicaria; a Polish collection was made on Psorinia conglomerata.
+It can cause significant damage to the areas of the host where it grows.

-The species has been recorded in a number of mountainous regions across Europe including Sierra de Francia in Spain, the Alps in Austria, the Carpathians in Poland, and most crecently in Montenegro on the Balkan Peninsula.
-That record extends the known distribution of L. printzenii, which is anticipated to occur more broadly.
+The species has been recorded from mountainous regions across Europe including Sierra de Francia (Spain), the Alps (Austria), the Carpathians (Poland), and most recently Montenegro on the Balkan Peninsula.
+That record extends the known distribution of S. printzenii, which is expected to be wider.